 Thus, much of the story presented by orthodox geology was sound.
 The points on which I dissented were the vast timescale, the origin of the solar system’s asteroids, the definition of life so as to exclude consciousness (spirit), and the idea that all forms of life evolved from a single ancestor.
 These were matters of interpretation rather than fact.
 Since no extant rocks, on Earth or on any other planet, went back to the Creation, creation in six days was not problematic.
 Nothing that could be sampled and analysed in the lab went back that far.

-Perhaps the greatest implication of accepting that Genesis was true was the recognition that a conflict between ‘science’ (natural philosophy) and ‘religion’ (scriptural revelation) really existed, as the Bible more or less said (I Cor 3:18-20).
-Scientists were not exempted from the condition of being ‘darkened in their understanding, alienated from the life of God’ (Eph 4:18).
+Perhaps the greatest implication of accepting that Genesis was true was the recognition that science (natural philosophy) really was in conflict with religion (scriptural revelation), as the Bible more or less said (I Cor 3:18-20).
+Scientists were not exempted from the condition of being ‘darkened in their understanding, alienated from the life of God’.
 Geology, evolutionary biology and cosmology were philosophically committed to the belief that matter was all there is and that the world was capable of creating itself.
 The law of increasing entropy was thought somehow not to apply to the story of life.
-It was therefore naive, regarding questions of origin, to believe that scientists reasoned impartially.
+To suppose therefore that scientists reasoned impartially regarding questions of origin was naive.
 The one thing they were not sceptical about was their own atheism.

-That said, the questions thrown up by geology, biology and cosmology are complex, and anyone inquiring into them needs to be more than ordinarily honest, curious, careful, open to the thoughts of others, willing to test all things (including ideas that seem obvious) and willing to face head-on whatever resists one’s favoured hypothesis.
+That said, the questions thrown up by geology, biology and cosmology are complex, and anyone inquiring into them needs to be more than ordinarily honest, curious, careful, open to the thoughts of others, willing to test all things and willing to face head-on whatever resists one’s favoured hypothesis.
 The Bible does not provide any short-cut to scientific understanding.
 Along the way I myself made many mistakes and wrong assumptions.